r0hitm/devavatar-archived/src/content/blog/course-review-coursera-tim-roughgarden-algorithms-1-divide-and-conquer.md

 Key insight lies in the choice of pivot element. _We let the algorithm pick a pivot element uniformly at random_, then partition the array around the pivot: elements less than the pivot to the left, and elements greater than the pivot to the right.
 This is done in linear time O(n).
 The algorithm then recursively sorts the two partitions.
 And we're done!
 Notice the simplicity?
 The elegance?
 THE BEAUTY?! 😍

 The mathematical analysis and proof was challenging.
-Prerequisites mathematical knowledge of Probability and expectation analysis is rquired.
-The course has a couple refresher videos on the topics used in the analysi, but it's better to have a good understanding of the topics beforehand.
+Prerequisites mathematical knowledge of Probability and expectation analysis is required.
+The course has a couple refresher videos on the topics used in the analysis, but it's better to have a good understanding of the topics beforehand.

-Another intersting mathematical fact is that it is impossible to sort an array faster than O(n log n) using a comparison-based sorting algorithm.
+Another interesting mathematical fact is that it is impossible to sort an array faster than O(n log n) using a comparison-based sorting algorithm.

 ## Module 4: Linear Time Selection and Graph Cuts

 **Difficulty: ★★★★★ (Very Challenging)**

 The module starts with selecting i-th order statistics, or in plain english i-th element of an N-element sequence sorted in ascending order.
 The randomized approach builds on quicksort and takes linear time to select the i-th order statistics.
-The intuition is pretty easy to understand, we just run quicksort but instead of sorting, we keeep deleting the elements around the pivot unless the pivot lands at the i-th position in the statistics, or we don't find it. (**Trivia**: N/2 order statics is median element of an N-array).
+The intuition is pretty easy to understand, we just run quicksort but instead of sorting, we keep deleting the elements around the pivot unless the pivot lands at the i-th position in the statistics, or we don't find it. (**Trivia**: N/2 order statics is median element of an N-array).
 There is a optional discusion of an deterministic algorithm that also takes linear time to select the i-th order statistics, however I didn't go through it.

 [Graph](<https://en.wikipedia.org/wiki/Graph_(abstract_data_type)>) concepts came easily to me thanks to my prior study of Susanna Epp's Discrete Math.
 The basic stuff like adjacency lists and matrices was straightforward.
 But then came the [Minimum cut](<https://en.wikipedia.org/wiki/Cut_(graph_theory)>) problem - whew!
 This one knocked me down for a while.
 The goal is simple: split a graph's vertices into two groups while cutting through as few edges as possible.